Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 docker compose up -d
 ```

-You will now have Unleash installed onto your machine and running in the background.
+You now have Unleash installed on your machine and running in the background.
 You can access this instance in your web browser at [http://localhost:4242](http://localhost:4242).

 Log in to the platform using these credentials: